citp/privacy-policy-historical/s/so/sol/solopress.com.md

 iii.
 Information that you provide when you communicate with us by any means.

  **Use of Cookies**
 Cookies provide information regarding the computer used by a visitor.
-We may use cookies where appropriate to gather information about your computer in order to assist us in improving our website.
+We may use cookies where appropriate to gather information about your computer in order to assist us in improving our website and ensure that we give you the best possible experience at Solopress.com.

-We may gather information about your general internet use by using the cookie.
+We may gather information about your general Internet use by using the cookie.
 Where used, these cookies are downloaded to your computer and stored on the computer’s hard drive.
 Such information will not identify you personally.
 It is statistical data.
-This statistical data does not identify any personal details whatsoever
+This statistical data does not identify any personal details whatsoever.

+**Disabling Cookies**
-You can adjust the settings on your computer to decline any cookies if you wish.
+You can change the settings on your computer at any time to decline any cookies if you wish.
 This can easily be done by activating the reject cookies setting on your computer.
+If you continue using Solopress.com without adjusting your settings, we will assume that you are happy to receive all cookies on our website.

  **Use of Your Information**
 We use the information that we collect from you to provide our services to you.
 In addition to this we may use the information for one or more of the following purposes: